Personalized Medicine and the Patient

 Daryl Pritchard, Ph.D., Senior Vice President, Science Policy, Personalized Medicine Coalition

 SPEAKER | Lindsay Stephens, Program Manager, Secretary to the Board, Personalized Medicine Coalition; Diagnosed with breast cancer in 2021

 In the Fenway Foyer

-We will convene in the Fenway Foyer for drinks and hors d’oeuvres.
+Summit participants convened in the Hotel Commonwealth’s Fenway Foyer on November 14 for drinks and hors d’oeuvres.